 An annotated bibliography can be a useful step in your research process, helping you understand your topic, narrow your focus, and develop your thesis.
-Annotated bibliographies may be standalone assignments, or they may be part of larger research projects.
+Annotated bibliographies may be standalone assignments or part of larger research projects.
 Writing an annotated bibliography is an effective way for you to determine if the sources you have located will be useful as you write, as well as how you will actually use them to substantiate your thesis/claims.